josemotta/IoT.Hass.Farm/README.md

 - How big should be the CPU for each node?
 - How each node connects to power and communication?

-The table below lists the nodes designed to supervise the water process: tank, super and pump.
+The table below lists the components used at the Water Process: tank, super and pump.

 | **Node**     | **CPU**     |  **Power/LAN** | **Extra**      | **Photo**     |